Course Number: HEC 226

 Lecture / Lab Hours: 0

 Grading options: A-F (default), P-NP, audit

-Basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
+Evaluates basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
 Includes observation and classroom processes.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

-- Express verbally and in writing how culture, environment and heredity influence children's development.
+- Recognize and evaluate social/culture environment and heredity influences on children’s development.

 Outcome Assessment Strategies

 Assessments may include: participation, quizzes, portfolio, interviews, research paper written observations, journal reflections, and written assignments.